top of page

 The noun 'remedy' has its etymological roots in Latin.
 It is derived from the Latin word 'remedium,' which is a combination of 're-' meaning 'again' and 'mederi,' meaning 'to heal' or 'to cure.'
 Therefore, 'remedium' originally conveyed the idea of healing something again or finding a cure.
 Over time, this Latin term was adopted into Old French as 'remede' and eventually entered the English language as 'remedy.'
 In its modern usage, a remedy is a solution, treatment, or course of action taken to alleviate or cure a problem, ailment, difficulty, or undesirable situation.
 The etymology of 'remedy' underscores its historical association with the act of healing and its enduring relevance in addressing various issues and challenges.

-Find the meaning of remedy
+Quiz: Find the meaning of the noun remedy:

 Try Again!